jeungsook/cs135/exercises/exercise11.md

 ### Download the pdf instructions for this exercise: [Download](https://github.com/jeungsook/cs135/raw/master/exercises/pdf/CS%20135%20Spring%202017%20Exercise%20%2311.pdf)

 ### Tips
-- Create functions for reading and writing files and reuse them in your future project / homework.
+- Create functions for reading and writing files and reuse them in your future projects / homework.
 - Remember that arrays are pass-by-reference by default